The Tullie and Rickey Families SPARK Awards for Innovations in Immunology 2024 Annual Report Introduction

 Philanthropy fuels the next generation of research

 Thank you to all of the generous donors to the Tullie and Rickey Families SPARK Awards for Innovations in Immunology.
-The donor list below represents all donors to the Tullie and Rickey Families SPARK Awards for Innovations in Immunology since the beginning of the program in fall 2017 through June 2023.
-Any donor in orange denotes they’ve given $25,000+, the equivalent of at least one whole SPARK Award.
+The donor list below represents all donors to the Tullie and Rickey Families SPARK Awards for Innovations in Immunology since the beginning of the program in Fall 2017 through June 2024.
+Any donor listed in orange denotes they’ve given enough cumulatively to fund at least one whole SPARK Award.

 Anonymous